 - Combine the diced avocado, red onion, cilantro, additional tablespoon lime juice, and olive oil to make the salsa.

 - When the meat mixture is nearly done, heat desired number of flour tortillas in the microwave or in a hot dry pan.
 (For larger groups, wrap tortillas in foil and heat them in a 350F/180C oven for 15-20 minutes.)

-- To serve, fold over heated flour tortillas into half-moon shape, open and fill each tortilla about half full with the ground turkey mixture, top with a generous spoonful of avocado salsa, and eat with Green Tabasco Sauce to add at the table if desired.
+- To serve, fold over heated flour tortillas into half-moon shape, open and fill each tortilla about half full with the ground turkey mixture, top with a generous spoonful of avocado salsa, and eat with Green Tabasco Sauce (affiliate link) to add at the table if desired.
 Other toppings can also be used such as cheese, sour cream, lettuce, or tomato salsa.